 Natural urge to climb

 As we mentioned before, it's natural for cats to want to be up high, but often the journey to the top is just as important.
-Cats are programmed to like climbing, and providing them with a safe opportunity to do so is very important.
+Cats are programmed to like climbing and providing them with a safe opportunity to do so is very important.

 Depending on your cat's age and physical abilities, you can adapt a cat tree like Omlet's Freestyle Floor to Ceiling Cat Tree.
 For older or less adventurous cats, you can start with some steps low to the ground and gradually move them higher, and for more athletic daredevils you can build a system that challenges their climbing needs.

-A cat tree isn't just a place for your cat to sit up high and watch the world go by, it can also be a great source of entertainment.
+A climbing tree isn't just a place for your cat to sit up high and watch the world go by, it can also be a great source of entertainment.
 Make sure the cat tree you're choosing has accessories that will excite your pet, be it scratching elements, cat toys or interesting climbing opportunities.

 We did say that cats are prey animals, but as you probably already know, they are also natural hunters.
 If you have an outdoor cat you might regularly receive gifts in the form of dead birds and rodents on the doorstep, but in many cases the most enjoyable part for a cat is the preying.